bazel-contrib/SIG-rules-authors/proto-grpc.md

 - **Plugin Determinism**: Determinism in the context of a protoc plugin is used to mean that the outputs produced are stably definable purely from the input `.proto` file names and the plugin options.
-Under this definition, all of the core languages supported by the primary Protobuf and gRPC implementations are considered deterministic.
+Under this definition, all of the core languages supported by the canonical Protobuf and gRPC implementations are considered deterministic.
 However, a number of third-party plugins for other languages become non-deterministic when dealing with gRPC and services; the most commonly observed behaviour is that they will produce output files named by the services *within* the